lelouvincx/nvim/README.md

   - [7.
 Thanks to...](#7-thanks-to)
   - [8.
 About me](#8-about-me)

+## 0. Progress

+- [ ] Fix version incompatible 0.11.2
+- [ ] Migrate from neocodeium to github copilot

 ## 1. Screenshots

 **Standard code editing** (with Neotree, Trouble, and mini view of functions):